PayThePizzo/Predictive-Analysis-Notes/Theory/5 - CPI.md

 To check what we are missing, we just need to plot our usual model $Y = \beta_{0} + \beta_{1}x_{1} + \varepsilon$ and give a color to the points (X,Y) based on one of their categorical variables (i.e. for the penguins' dataset we can try and see female vs male).
 Adding our linear regression, will highlight the usefulness of adding that categorical variable to the model.

+<p style="color:red">Beware that any conversion from categorical variables/nominal variables/factors to numerical values, can be misleading when used for certain arithmetic operations.</p>

 ![Intro ex](https://github.com/PayThePizzo/Predictive-Analysis-Notes/blob/main/resources/introex.png?raw=TRUE)

 This looks like a graph of the residuals and we can tell there is a difference!
 Let's implement it